-The Cardiff University / Cardiff Half Marathon is back on Sunday 1st October 2017 and here at Tŷ Hafan we're super excited.
+The Cardiff University / Cardiff Half Marathon is back on Sunday 7th October 2018 and here at Tŷ Hafan we're really excited.
 From its inception in 2003, the event has grown into one of the largest road races in the United Kingdom and encompasses many of Cardiff’s most iconic landmarks.

 If you've already signed up take part in 2018 then we would love to hear from you and can begin supporting you right away.
 Please contact James by emailing firstname.lastname@example.org or by calling 02920 532 284

 Details of our charity spaces will be announced on this page shortly but please do get in touch if you're interested in having one.